s3664099/AdventureGame/README.md

 Tested the talk function, and fixed up the response variable.

 **4 April 2024**
 Added a boolean to determine whether conversation extended or not.
 Started building extended conversations

+**7 April 2024**
+Added ability of items to be revealed when closeable exits are opened.